Get E-Book

 process.title

-You can change how your process appears in ps output:
+You can change how your process appears in some process-listing tools -

-process.title = 'my-worker-3';The implementation calls uv_set_process_title().
 On Linux and macOS, the title is limited by the memory originally occupied by the binary name and command-line arguments.
-Assigning a value can change what tools such as ps report, but platform restrictions apply, and process-manager applications such as macOS Activity Monitor or Windows Services Manager may not show an accurate label.
+Assigning a value can change what tools such as ps report, but platform restrictions apply.
+Process-manager applications such as macOS Activity Monitor or Windows Services Manager may show something different.

 process.channel and IPC

-If the process was spawned with an IPC channel through child_process.fork(), process.channel references that channel object.
-Otherwise it is undefined.
+If the process was started with an IPC channel through child_process.fork(), process.channel references that channel object.
+Otherwise, it is undefined.

 if (process.channel) {